-Conversion and Expansion of an Existing Dairy Industry Wastewater Treatment System
+Conversion and Expansion of Wastewater Treatment in the Diary Industry for DMK Group

 With 23 sites in Germany and 7.200 employees the DMK Group (Deutsches Milchkontor) is the biggest dairy manufacturer in Germany.
 In 2016, the DMK group announced the investment in its Strückhausen branch in order to start producing skim and whole milk powder for baby food.
 Environmental Expert Dresden is commissioned to comprehensively modernize and expand the DMK Group’s wastewater treatment system.